MovieLabs/OMC/Docs/Tech-Notes/Depictions&Portrayals.md

 The Asset's ``functionalType`` describes the thing, i.e. a prop or production set.

 Portrayals are a little different.
 A Character may be portrayed by several different people, and it is the combination of a person and their role.
 For example a character may have a principal actor, a stunt double and someone else doing voiceover work.
-In addition a person may have more than one role on the production, i.e. and actor/director, the portrayal connects the Participant (the combination of the person with the role of actor) and the Character.
+In addition a person may have more than one role on the production, i.e. an actor/director, the portrayal connects the Participant (the combination of the person with the role of actor) and the Character.

 It is necessary to be able to disambiguate all these; for example, you would not want the schedule the voiceover artist instead of the principal actor on the day of a shoot.